StephenHynes7/le_utils/le_delete_DemoTags/README.md

 -------------------
 -------------------

-Script to migrate all the DemoTag when a new account is created
+Script to delete all the DemoTag when a new account is created

 Usage:
 -----